tconfrey/BrainTool/_posts/2021-08-25-Organizing-and-Managing-your-Browser.md

 ## What you should know
 Your browsing data and associated topics and notes are your personal and private information.
 BrainTool is structured such that no one else has any access to your data.
 The tool running inside your browser uses local browser storage or a synced file that is solely under your control.

-To further support efficient browser operation and in homage to its roots, BrainTool has a full set of keyboard commands - use 'h' from the side panel for the full list.
+To further support efficient browser operation and in homage to its roots, BrainTool supports keyboard control - use 'h' from the side panel for the full list. _(See BT below, navigating the hierarchy and controlling vertical tabs in Edge.)_

 <img src="/site/BT-keyboard.gif" alt="BrainTool popup" style="border:solid; border-width:thin; width:75%; display:block; margin: auto">

 WRT its roots, BrainTool originally came out of my attempt to unify my text notes and my bookmarks.
 I keep my text notes in [Org-mode](https://orgmode.org) syntax so that's how BrainTool stores your underlying information.
 You can sync to an Org file, keep your braintool data in there, and then use other tools to edit it also.

-For a deeper dive see some of these: [other posts](/posts).
+For a deeper dive into various aspects see [the blog](/posts).
 The [privacy policy](/BrainToolPrivacyPolicy.pdf), [pricing](/pricing) and [vision](/overview) pages might also be of interest.